TURNING WARMER AND MORE HUMID NEXT WEEK

 SUNDAY: NE 10-20 KTS WAVES: 2-4′

-TONIGHT: Mainly clear to partly cloudy.
-Patchy fog.
-Not quite as cool.
-LOW: 59

-SUNDAY: AM fog, otherwise partly cloudy.
+SUNDAY: Partly cloudy.
 Clouds thicken, but likely dry.
 Stray shower south?
-HIGH: 76 LOW: 62
+HIGH: 77 LOW: 59

-MONDAY: More humid with a mix of sun and clouds.
-Scattered PM showers.
+MONDAY: A bit humid with a mix of sun and clouds.
+A few PM showers.
 Thunder?
-HIGH: 75 LOW: 64
+HIGH: 78 LOW: 62

 WEDNESDAY: Turning cloudy with storms arriving by the afternoon.
 Muggy and warm.
 HIGH: 84 LOW: 66

-THURSDAY: Generally cloudy with lingering rain showers.
+THURSDAY: Mostly cloudy with lingering rain showers.
 Not as humid.
-HIGH: 79 LOW: 60
+HIGH: 79 LOW: 63

 FRIDAY: Mostly sunny and seasonable with lower humidity.
 HIGH: 81 LOW: 62